cbschuld/chrisschuld.com-legacy/projects/browser-php-detecting-a-users-browser-from-php.md

 ---
 title: Browser PHP detecting a users browser from PHP
 layout: project
+shortname: Browser.php
+description: a PHP class to detect the type of browser
 ---

 # Browser.php – Detecting a user’s browser from PHP